Marijampolė University of Applied Sciences: About

 Marijampole University of Applied Sciences is the only higher education institution in Sudovia region.
 Currently the University of Applied Sciences consists of 2 faculties.
 The Faculty of Education Studies and Social Work has two departments – Law, Management and Communication as well as Pedagogy, Arts and Social Work.
 The Faculty of Business and Technology consists of Departments of Technology as well as Business and Economics.
+University is located on the territory of the former Kvietiškis Manor (founded in 1717).